-Judges will award good marks from zero to ten (10) including half marks for each numbered movement and for each of the collective marks.
+Judges will award good marks from zero to ten (10) including half marks for each numbered movement and for the harmony mark.

 544.1.2 Scoring Flying Change

 For 4 Championships and higher level Events, if the score for a flying change varies by 3 points or more between the Judges, the Ground Jury will review the official video as soon as possible after the Dressage test.
 The review must be on the same day.